benc-uk/kube-workshop/11-cicd-actions/readme.md

 Inside the `.github/workflows` directory, create a new file called `build-release.yaml` and paste in the contents:

-> 📝 NOTE: This is special directory path used by GitHub Actions
+> 📝 NOTE: This is special directory path used by GitHub Actions!

 ```yaml
 # Name of the workflow